Sebxs940/ScrimsCopilot/README.md

 Send the message with rules, advertisements and news in the Scrims Community Discord.

+(In the future, my owner configure a more functions)

 ## 🛠️ Installation

 Install my-project with npm